-The Board encourages students who have been subjected to hazing to promptly report such incidents to school personnel.
+The board of education encourages students who have been subjected to hazing to promptly report such incidents to school personnel.

 School personnel shall investigate promptly all complaints of hazing and administer discipline to any individual who violates this policy.
 School personnel shall report immediately to law enforcement if the findings necessitate this action.